-Motion sickness is a common issue in dogs that happens during car rides or other types of travel.
+Motion sickness is a common health issue in dogs that happens during car rides or other types of travel.
 It’s especially common in younger or anxious dogs.
 The most likely symptoms are vomiting or drooling.

 Here we’ll look at what causes motion sickness, and how you can take steps to prevent it in your pet.